 Long-term trend: [See BAC long-term trend chart]

-A long-term uptrend had started on February 20, 2009 at 2.53 and reached 28.72 on November 30, 2017.
-BAC gained -26.19 points, or -1035.18%, in 457 weeks.
+A long-term uptrend had started on February 20, 2009 at 2.53 and reached 33.05 on March 12, 2018.
+BAC gained -30.52 points, or -1206.32%, in 472 weeks.
 The chart has formed a Rising Pennant chart pattern.
-The uptrend resistance line (12.94) is broken, while daily and weekly technical indicators are overbought.
-Uptrend is exhausted and trend reversal is possible soon.
+The uptrend resistance line (13.79) is broken.
+Usually a broken resistance is considered to be a long-term bullish signal, although a short-term pull back is possible.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a long-term trend.